Diverticulosis: Diverticulitis

 Infection of a diverticulum can result in diverticulitis.
-A recent study found that it happens only about 4% of the time.
+A 2013 study found that it happens only about 4% of the time.
 That contradicts the prevailing thinking that 10% to 25% of people with diverticulosis go on to develop diverticulitis.
 Tears in the colon leading to bleeding or perforations may occur; intestinal obstruction may occur (constipation or diarrhea does not rule this possibility out); and peritonitis, abscess formation, retroperitoneal fibrosis, sepsis, and fistula formation are also possible occurrences.
 Rarely, an enterolith may form.
 Infection of a diverticulum often occurs as a result of stool collecting in a diverticulum.

-It is defined as diverticular disease with signs and symptoms of diverticular inflammation.
+Diverticulitis is defined as diverticular disease with signs and symptoms of diverticular inflammation.
 Clinical features of acute diverticulitis include constant abdominal pain, localized abdominal tenderness in the left lower quadrant of the abdomen, nausea, vomiting, constipation or diarrhea, fever and leukocytosis.

 Most people with colonic diverticulosis are unaware of this structural change.
 When symptoms do appear in a person over 40 years of age it is important to obtain medical advice and exclude more dangerous conditions such as cancer of the colon or rectum.